Richard Ortiz: Olimpia

 In 2009, Ortiz signed for Paraguayan Primera División club Olimpia.
 He was named captain for the 2013 Season.

 After outstanding performances with the Paraguay national team and Olimpia, he was linked to several teams in the summer of 2013.
-Among the teams were Mexican side Deportivo Toluca where his former coach and Paraguayan international José Saturnino Cardozo requested his services.
+Among the teams were Mexican side Toluca FC where his former coach and Paraguayan international José Saturnino Cardozo requested his services.
 Other sides from around the world, including Italian teams AS Roma, Genoa C.F.C and Bologna F.C., Premier League side West Ham United, Ligue 1's Toulouse FC, 2010 Champions Olympique Marseille, 2011 Champions Lille OSC, 2012 champions Montpellier SC and Argentinian giants Boca Juniors were reportedly interested in signing the midfielder.
-Olimpia finally agreed a US$2.5 million transfer to Deportivo Toluca, which Ortiz also accepted.
+Olimpia finally agreed a US$2.5 million transfer to Toluca FC, which Ortiz also accepted.

 Toluca

-On 28 May 2013, José Saturnino Cardozo (actual manager) announced that Richard Ortiz would join Deportivo Toluca.
+On 28 May 2013, José Saturnino Cardozo (actual manager) announced that Richard Ortiz would join Toluca FC.
 The club agreed to sign Ortiz in a 5-year contract for US$2.5 million.
 Ortiz would be the fourth Paraguayan in the squad joining then compatriots, Paulo da Silva, Edgar Benítez, and Pablo Velázquez.

 He scored his first goal for the Red Devils in the second match of the season against Monarcas Morelia.

-On 28 December 2015, Deportivo Toluca announced the return of Ortiz.
+On 28 December 2015, Toluca FC announced the return of Ortiz.